cibgraphics/CSS-Style-Guide/README.md

 ### ID and Class Name Delimiters

-Separate ID and class names by hyphens
+Separate ID and class names by hyphens.

 Do not use underscores, camel case, double hyphens, or any other delimiters.